 Neither the Corporation, the State, nor any political subdivision, thereof, is obligated in any manner for repayment of the bonds.
 Accordingly, the bonds are not reported as liabilities in the accompanying financial statements.
+As of December 31, 2019, there were 22 series of Economic Development Revenue Bonds outstanding, with an aggregate principal amount payable of approximately \$389,050,885.
+As of December 31, 2018, there were 21 series of Economic Development Revenue Bonds outstanding, with an aggregate principal amount payable of approximately \$389,050,885.
 As of December 31, 2018, there were 21 series of Economic Development Revenue Bonds outstanding, with an aggregate principal amount payable of approximately \$415,317,508.

-Note 8 - New Pronouncement
+Note 8 - New Pronouncements

-The following statement has been issued by the GASB and is to be implemented in a future year, as applicable:
+The following statements have been issued by the GASB and are to be implemented in future years, as applicable:

 Statement No. 87, "Leases", establishes accounting and financial reporting of leases.
 It requires the recognition of certain lease assets and liabilities for leases that were previously classified as operating leases.
 For leases with terms in-excess of 12 months, the Statement requires the leases to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-The requirements of this Statement are effective for reporting periods beginning after December 31, 2019.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.